rodrigocruz13/b_st/README.md

 ## License

 This program is licensed under the terms of the GPL Open Source license and is available for free.
-This document is only for usage of Bunny Studios(1.0)
+This document is only for the usage of Bunny Studios

 ## Links & Tech